 - 1997: “Trees which may interfere with ungrounded supply conductors should be trimmed or removed.
 Note: Normal tree growth, the combined movement of trees and conductors under adverse weather conditions, voltage, and sagging of conductors at elevated temperatures are among the factors to be considered in determining the extent of trimming required.”
 (NESC, 1997 edition, Tree Trimming Section 218.A.1)

 - 2007: “Vegetation that may damage ungrounded supply conductors should be pruned or removed.
 Vegetation management should be performed as experience has shown to be necessary.
-NOTE: Factors to consider in determining the extent of vegetation management required include, but are not limited to: line voltage class, species’ growth rates and failure characteristics, right-of-way limitations, the vegetation’s location in relation to the conductors, the potential combined movement of vegetation and conductors during routine winds, and sagging of conductors due to elevated temperatures or icing.”
+NOTE: Factors to consider in determining the extent of vegetation management required to include, but are not limited to: line voltage class, species’ growth rates and failure characteristics, right-of-way limitations, the vegetation’s location in relation to the conductors, the potential combined movement of vegetation and conductors during routine winds, and sagging of conductors due to elevated temperatures or icing.”
 (NESC, 2007 edition, Part 2 – “Safety Rules for the Installation and Maintenance of Overhead Electric Supply and Communication Lines,” Section 21, Rule 218.A.1)

 What role do property owners have with the responsibility of trimming trees near power lines?